 – Usually the construction is higher quality than Digicams.

-3. Electronic Viewfinder, Large Sensor camera (Product Examples): These are newer cameras that came out on the scene.
-They use large imaging sensors from DSLR cameras, but don’t have the optical viewfinder and mechanical shutter and mirror.
+These are newer cameras that came out on the scene (in 2010 when this article was first written…).
+They use large imaging sensors from DSLR cameras, but don’t have the optical viewfinder and mirror.
 These are not optimal for low light photography as LCD screens and digital viewfinders don’t function that well in those conditions.
 Many of these cameras are able to use different lenses.
+(2020 Edit: These cameras have advanced A LOT in 10 years.
+Electronic viewfinders can be very high quality at this point.)

 Major EVFLSC benefits (aka. “mirror-less cameras”):